 Fourth: plan on telling people about your succession plan.
 Let everyone know what is to happen if you die or become disabled; give key people copies of your important planning documents.
 This shouldn’t be a secret until it’s too late.
 Get the hurt feelings, if any, out of the way now.
 Who knows, the person you designate to take over running your business may not want to do that, and there may be someone else available you haven’t thought of.

 There’s obviously more to it than this, but this article should give you a start toward working on your succession planning.
-For legal help planning your exit, call me in Asheville, Hendersonville, Fletcher, Waynesville, and all of Western North Carolina at (312) 671-6453, email at email@example.com, or for more information palermolaw.com.
+For this and all your businesses legal needs, call me in Asheville, Hendersonville, Fletcher, Waynesville, and all of Western North Carolina at (312) 671-6453, email at email@example.com, or for more information palermolaw.com.